cruxstack/terraform-docker-artifact-packager/README.md

-# Terraform Docker Artifact Packager Module
+# Terraform Module: Docker Artifact Packager

 This Terraform module provides a reusable, customizable solution for building Docker images and extracting artifacts from them.